 With ADC, you can develop locally using one authentication method, then authenticate with a different method when deployed to test or production.
 There's no code changes required as you move between the different deployment environments and supported authentication methods.

 The client libraries determine what authentication methods are available for use.
 ADC then selects the correct authentication method for your application to make API requests, regardless of whether you're developing locally or running in production.
 Where possible, look to use ADC for your applications.

-Local development and testing with the
+Local development and testing with the Google Cloud CLI

 To have your code make Cloud API calls from your local development environment, use the Google client libraries and ADC.
 To do this, use the gcloud auth application-default login command and specify a user-owned billing project with the --billing-project flag.
 Again, calls to some Cloud APIs, such as for Cloud Translation API or Cloud Vision API, fail without the user-owned billing project set.